 Direct realism is the common sense intuitive view that the objects of perception are physical objects which exist independently of our minds.
 We think of Physical objects as existing objectively in space and time.
 If I am in a room and perceive some physical objects in it, then when I leave the room they remain as they are unless they are undergoing some sort of physical process like burning which would cause them to change when I wasn’t there to perceive them.

 Direct realism claims that our senses perceive those physical objects and their properties.
 For example, when perceiving the physical object of table, I perceive it’s properties such as color, shape, size, smell and texture.
-Direct realism therefore claims that sense data is veridical – coinciding with reality.

 The perceptual variation issue for direct realism

 Bertrand Russell argued that what we perceive is not the same as what is in reality and so direct realism is false.
 Russell points to the example of a shiny, brown table.
 He argues that the color of the table actually depends on where you stand in relation to it.
 There is light falling on the table making a part of it shiny and therefore white in color in a certain spot, but if another person were to stand at a different place to you, that white spot would appear to them to be on a different part of the table than where it appears to you.
 Therefore, where one person sees the table to be white, another might see it to be brown.
 A particular spot on an object cannot be two colours at once, therefore colour cannot be a property of the table.

 Russell argues this can apply to texture too.
 While the table feels smooth, on a macroscopic level it has indentations and grooves.
 Shape is also perceptually variable since it depends on the angle at which you view the table as to whether it looks square or rectangular.

 Integration: direct realism is false in its claim that the properties we perceive are properties of a mind-independent object.
 Our perceptions must be mind-dependent sense data instead of direct perception of mind-independent objects.